-Physical Capabilities: Incumbent will be expected to relocate to Mbeya, Tanzania and travel throughout the area of operation, and to Dar es Salaam as well as Bethesda, Maryland (USA) as necessary, to perform job duties, (approximately a 25% travel requirement.)
+Physical Capabilities: Incumbent will be expected to relocate to Dar es Salaam, Tanzania and travel throughout the area of operation, and to Bethesda, Maryland (USA) as necessary, to perform job duties, (approximately a 25% travel requirement.)

 Supervisory Responsibilities/Controls: Incumbent will work under the direct supervision of the Director, Global Health Program, HJF, in the US as well as in conjunction with the Tanzania WRAIR Country Director, the senior USG DoD personnel in country.